We research and explore the coolest ghost towns and historic locations in Ohio!

-Middleton – Benton Township Location:41.546080, -83.273024 on the north side of W Elliston East and West Rd between Elliston and Graytown Remnants: none known Description: Middleton was a plat extension of Sheldon on the north side of the Lake Shore & Michigan Southern Railway in the late 1800s to early 1900s.
-It’s unknown if any of the lots ever sold.
-The plat reverted back to farmland, and maybe never really was anything more than that and an idea on paper.
+Middleton – Benton Township Location:41.546080, -83.273024 on the north side of W Elliston East and West Rd between Elliston and Graytown Remnants: none known Description: Middleton was platted next to Sheldon in 1872 on the north side of the Lake Shore & Michigan Southern Railway.
+The lots didn’t sell well, and those who purchased them petitioned to vacate the plat in 1891 to avoid paying town taxes on farmland that obviously wasn’t going to be enhanced with a village.

-Sheldon – Benton Township Location: 41.542698 -83.272918 on W Toussaint North Rd betwen the railroad tracks and Toussaint Creek Remnants: Elliston Cemetery at the GPS coordinates Description: Sheldon was platted with around 50 lots along the Lake Shore & Michigan Southern Railway on the south side of the tracks between Elliston and Graytown.
-As with Middleton, it’s unknown if any of the lots in Sheldon sold.
+Sheldon – Benton Township Location: 41.542698 -83.272918 on W Toussaint North Rd betwen the railroad tracks and Toussaint Creek Remnants: Elliston Cemetery at the GPS coordinates Description: Sheldon was platted with around 50 lots in 1872 along the Lake Shore & Michigan Southern Railway on the south side of the tracks between Elliston and Graytown.
+As with Middleton, the lots in Sheldon either didn’t sell well, or at all.
 Both towns were first spotted in the 1874 county atlas, made it into the 1900 atlas, but were left out of the 1920s atlas.
 Elliston Cemetery has since grown north, heading further into space Sheldon once claimed.

 Ottawa County, Ohio Ghost Towns Research Resources